 Brant: Is when we do things for people that aren’t doing anything for us.

 Jim: Well, Brant Hansen, you have done a wonderful job.
 I think this is food for thought.
 If we’ve irritated you today, be sure to contact us-

 Jim: … on Focus on the Family. (laughs)

 John: We’ll post Brant’s number.

 Brant: Yeah, totally.

 Jim: And this is one of the core areas.
 If everything’s offending you, maybe you need a deeper relationship with Christ.
 And that’s good and true for every one of us.
-And Brant, you’ve done a wonderful, uh, job here intrying to help us better understand the journey the Lord has for us.
+And Brant, you’ve done a wonderful, uh, job here in Unoffendable, trying to help us better understand, uh, the journey the Lord has for us.
 Thank you.